stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### BEN

-Yeah, so, I think, uh-- So I suggested it 'cause I think I was-- I was thinking, um, you know, I'd like to hang out with my brother.
+Yeah, so, I think-- So I suggested it 'cause I think I was-- I was thinking, you know, I'd like to hang out with my brother.
 I'm genuinely aware that that is why the McElroy's started [__TIM:__ Sure.]
 The Adventure Zone 'cause they wanted to hang out with their dad.
 And I was like, "This is a great idea! [__TIM:__ Yeah.]
 Just hang out with your family and record content."

 #### TIM